simonspoerri/ha-wiser-by-feller/README.md

 You can also give your installation a unique username and select from which user you want to copy scenes and settings from.
 Room assignments are automatically suggested on setup, as long as their names match between Home Assistant and Wiser.

 ### 💡 Devices and Entities
-Your wiser setup will integrate into Home Assistant as devices and entities.
+Your Wiser setup will integrate into Home Assistant as devices and entities.
 What Wiser calls a load (e.g. a light or an awning) will be represented as a device.
 This means that light switches with two loads will be represented as two separate devices.

 Wiser devices without any loads (e.g. "Nebenstellen" or secondary switches) are represented in Home Assistant as a single device.
 They only have the identify entity but are also selectable in the status LED service (see [below](#-status-led-service)).